On quasi-isospectrality of potentials and Riemannian manifolds: Quasi-isospectral Riemannian manifolds

+Another important quantity associated with the spectrum of an operator is its regularised determinant.
+This is a number obtained from the spectrum via a process called zeta regularization.
+One starts by considering the spectral zeta function

+It converges uniformly and absolutely on compact subsets of $\Re(s)>\frac{n}{2}$.
+Using some properties of the heat trace, one can prove that there is a meromorphic extension of the spectral zeta function to $\C$ that is regular at $s=0$.
+Then the regularised determinant can be defined as

-Another important quantity associated to the spectrum of an operator is its regularised determinant.
-In \cite{Mueller:RD}, M\"uller introduced relative determinants using relative spectral zeta functions.
-The determinant of isospectral operator is the same, and this is used in the proof of compactness of isospectral metrics on closed surfaces by Osgood et al in \cite{OPS1}.
-We consider now the relative determinant of two quasi-isospectral potentials.
-Since each of the series defining the corresponding spectral zeta function converge absolutely and uniformly on compact subsets of $\Re(s)>1$, we have that
+see \cite{rays}.
+Isospectral operators have the same determinant, and this is used in the proof of compactness of isospectral metrics on closed surfaces by Osgood et al. in \cite{OPS1}. \begin{remark} Let $g$ and $h$ be $(k,\varepsilon)$-quasi-isospectral Riemannian metrics defined on the same manifold.
+Then

+\end{remark} An easy way to see this statement is by considering relative determinants.
+They were introduced by Werner M\"uller in \cite{Mueller:RD} using relative spectral zeta functions.
+Let $g$ and $h$ be as above.
+Since each of the series defining the corresponding spectral zeta function converges absolutely and uniformly on compact subsets of $\Re(s)>\frac{n}{2}$, we have that